Toloka/docs/en/guide/concepts/access.md

 ## Troubleshooting {#troubleshooting}

-#### I can't complete registration as an "individual requester".
-I'm not getting an SMS code.
+{% cut "I can't complete registration as an “individual requester”.
+I'm not getting an SMS code." %}

 1. Check the number you entered.
 You might have mistyped it.
 1. Check the number in Yandex ID.
 It must be set as your main number.
 If a different number is specified in Yandex ID, an SMS code will be sent to that number.

 You can also use the recommendations in [Yandex ID Help]({{ phone-problems_no-code }}).
 If this doesn't help, contact [support]({{ passport-support }}).

+{% endcut %}

-#### The phone number belongs to another user
+{% cut "The phone number belongs to another user" %}

 If you see this warning, make sure you entered the phone number correctly.